This policy is for you if your chosen degree has a September 2023 start date onwards.

 - PG Diploma and MSc Child Health

-Please see Coursefinder for the course list, typical entry requirements, and accepted qualifications.
-If the course listed above does not appear in Coursefinder please contact the School's Admissions team, using the contact details in the Useful contacts and resources section at the bottom of this page.
+Please see Course Search for the course list, typical entry requirements, and accepted qualifications.
+If a course listed on this page does not appear in Course Search, please contact the School's Admissions team, using the contact details in the Useful contacts and resources section of this page.

 The typical entrance requirement for the School of Medicine is a good first honours degree of at least a UK upper second class or equivalent.
 Criteria for entry to individual courses may be higher or lower and applicants are advised to check with the School website prior to applying.
 Exceptions to this academic requirement may be made when applicants can demonstrate significant relevant non-standard experience and their potential for benefiting from the programme is clear.

-Some courses in the School of Medicine will consider applicants who do not have an undergraduate honours degree but who can demonstrate appropriate work experience.
-Further details are provided in the programme specific entry requirements on the Coursefinder pages.
+Some taught postgraduate courses in the School of Medicine will consider applicants who do not have an undergraduate honours degree but who can demonstrate appropriate work experience.
+Further details are provided in the programme specific entry requirements on the Course Search pages.

 Applicants to some of the courses in the School of Medicine must pass the following checks:

-Occupational health and Disclosure and Barring Service (DBS)
+- Disclosure and Barring Service (DBS) and Fitness to practise

-Applicants can check whether this is required on the course page in Coursefinder.
+Applicants can check whether this is required on the course page in Course Search.

 Due to the nature of some of our postgraduate courses, and to meet statutory and professional requirements, all candidates who are offered a place on these courses will be required to complete an occupational health questionnaire and, where necessary, assessment.
 Offers made for these courses are conditional upon a satisfactory occupational health assessment and clearance.

-Applicants with a health-related issue should contact the School as soon as possible if their health is likely to impact on their ability to engage with the admissions process or subsequent course.
-Please see the Useful Contacts and Resources section below for contact details.
+Applicants with a health-related issue should contact the School of Medicine as soon as possible if their health is likely to impact on their ability to engage with the admissions process or subsequent course.
+Please see the Useful contacts and resources section for contact details.

 English language requirements

 Teaching, assessment and student support will take place in English, unless otherwise stated.
-The School must be confident that candidates have the proficiency in English language necessary to succeed on the chosen course and that they meet the UKVI minimum requirements to obtain a Student visa.
+The School must be confident that candidates have the proficiency in English language necessary to succeed on the chosen course and that they meet the UKVI minimum requirements to obtain a Student visa, if applicable.

-All applications from international students are considered in line with our standard entrance requirements.
-Proof of English language proficiency will be required and minimum levels and approved tests for the School of Medicine are detailed in the University of Leeds Taught Admissions Policy.
+All applications are considered in line with our standard entrance requirements.
+Proof of English language proficiency will be required; minimum levels are shown on Course Search approved tests shown on the University’s entry requirements page.

-Where an applicant does not meet the English language requirements for the academic course, but does meet the requirements for the University of Leeds pre-sessional English language summer courses, they will be informed if they are eligible for a combined offer for the pre-sessional and taught postgraduate course.
+Where an applicant does not meet the English language requirements for the academic course, but does meet the requirements for the University of Leeds pre-sessional English language summer courses, they have the option to use the pre-sessional to meet their English Language condition.